-Due to the consequences of Covid-19 pandemic, industrial law in the U.K. has undergone many changes.5ThisincludesCoronavirusJob Retention Scheme, Self-Employment Income Support Scheme, Changes to statutory sick pay, Emergency Volunteering Scheme and changes to Off-Payroll Working etc. More importantly, U.K. has passed the Coronavirus Act 2020 to grant emergency powers to the government to handle the pandemic.6 The Act discretionary powers to the government to relax regulations in various sectors as a precautiontolimit the spreadingofthediseaseincludingnational health care services and social care.7

-The Coronavirus Job Retention Scheme was introduced by the Coronavirus Act 2020 which indicates the eligibility and entitlements under it.
-It applies to all employers in the U.K. who have a U.K. bank account and who have started a PAYE payroll scheme on or before 28th February 2020.
+Due to the consequences of Covid-19 pandemic. industrial law in the U.K. has undergone many changes.5ThisincludesCoronavirusJob Retention Scheme, Self-Employment Income Support Scheme.
+Changes to statutory sick pay, Emergency Volunteering Scheme and changes to Off-Payroll Working etc. More importantly, U.K. has passed the Coronavirus Act 2020 to grant emergency powers to the government to pandemic.6 handle the The Act discretionary powers to the government to relax regulations in various sectors as a precautiontolimit the spreadingofthediseaseincludingnational health care services and social care.7 have a U.K. bank account and who have started a PAYE payroll scheme on or before 28th February 2020.
 Moreover, the employees retain the right to statutory sick pay, unfair dismissal rights and rights to redundancy payments.
 Furthermore, the Self Employed Income Support Scheme was introduced to provide grants to self-employed individuals for three months.
 According to this, self-employed individuals or employees who are part of partnerships will receive a grant 80% of their gross average monthly profits.